SlimRunner/cs131-project-tester/README.md

 ```
 python ./main.py -t timeit
 ```
 It will also show some simple timing information.
-You can see this information by running:
+There is only one flag but if you want to quickly check the options call the help flag:
 ```
 python ./main.py -h
 ```

 ## Test Case Formatting
 I used a rather makeshift unit tester.
 It essentially lets you write your Brewin code in a markdown file ([testCases.md](./testCases.md)).
-Its benefits are that since Brewin is pretty similar to Go, you get syntax highlighting for free.
+Its benefits are that since Brewin is pretty similar to Go, you get syntax highlighting for free in code blocks.

 The markdown file is formatted as follows
 ```md